 The Amazon SSM client that drives the TDP Data Hub uses the

 root account on a dedicated Linux machine.
 Therefore, TetraScience configures the shell environment variables to be persistent between sessions.
 This means that the environment variables are available all the time, such as when the Data Hub server is restarted, or when a new root session is created.
-As a result, TetraScience cannot configure environment variables temporarily whenever we create new session.
+As a result, TetraScience cannot configure environment variables temporarily whenever we create a new session.
 Instead, we must configure it in the root's user profile.
 The file that needs to change depends on the Linux distribution used for the Data Hub.

 - For Ubuntu, TetraScience edits the